Jay Slater: Everything we know about the Briton missing in Tenerife

 Where have authorities been searching?

-A specialist mountain rescue team, including a police helicopter, has been deployed to look for Jay.
+A specialist mountain rescue team, including a police helicopter and sniffer dogs, have been deployed to look for Jay.

-A spokesperson for the Civil Guard said it was focusing on the area around the village of Masca - which is nearby his last known location in the north.
+Search teams have narrowed their efforts on small buildings close to where his phone last pinged in Tenerife.

-Authorities briefly switched their search to the south of the island in tourist on Wednesday, close to where Jay was staying with friends in the popular tourist hotspots Los Cristianos and Playa de Las Americas.
+Officers from the Guardia Civil in the Canary Islands could be seen circling two structures at the bottom of a ravine in Rural de Teno Park on Sunday.

 Jay’s friends and family have raised concerns he may have been taken against his will.